Berdiansk

 Berdiansk is home to a safari zoo, water park, museums, health resorts with mud baths and climatic treatments, and numerous water sport activities.
+Berdiansk Airport is located nearby.

-Since 27 February 2022, Berdiansk has been under Russian military occupation.
+Since 27 February 2022, Berdiansk has been under Russian occupation.

-Name

-Its original name was "Kutur-Ogly".
-The city name changed to "Novo-Nogaisk" in 1830 ("New Nogaisk") (see Nogai).
-The present name was given to the city in 1841 by special decree of Nicholas I and named after the nearby Berda River.

-Between 1939 and 1958 the city was known as "Osypenko", so named after Hero of the Soviet Union Polina Osipenko.
-This name has now been given to the nearby village Osypenko, where Polina Osipenko was born.

 History

-19th century
+Founding

 In the 19th century, the Russian Imperial government began to plan to build a seaport in the Northern Azov region.
 In 1824, Count Mikhail Vorontsov, Governor-General of the Caucasus Viceroyalty, sent an expedition to the Azov Sea.
 Its task was to find a place to build a new seaport to assist in the defense of Russia's southern borders.
-Initially, the place for a future port was implied in the village of Obetochnoe that belonged to Count Orlov-Denisov, near the town of Nogaisk founded in 1821.
+Initially, the place for a future port was implied in the village of Obetochnoe that belonged to Count Orlov-Denisov, near the town of Nogaisk (now Prymorsk) founded in 1821.